 Step 1: Division Review

-- To formally appeal the Academic Integrity charge, the student must submit a written statement with documentation (e.g. relevant syllabus sections, drafts, emails, research notations, etc.) to the appropriate Academic Dean for review within ten (10) days of receiving the Academic Violation form from their faculty member.
+- To formally appeal the Academic Integrity charge, the student must submit a written statement with documentation (e.g. relevant syllabus sections, drafts, emails, research notations, etc.) to the appropriate Academic Dean for review within ten (10) days of receiving the Academic Integrity Violation form from their faculty member.

-- Within five (5) days of receiving the appeal, the Dean will review the documentation and confer with the faculty member, if available, and student to determine if the appeal has merit.
+- Within five (5) days of receiving the appeal, the Dean will review the documentation and confer with the faculty member, if available, and the student to determine if the appeal has merit.

-- If the Dean denies the appeal, the student will be notified of the decision and rationale via ECC email.
+- If the Dean denies the appeal, the student will be notified of the decision and rationale via their ECC email.
 The faculty member will be copied on this email.

 Step 2: Vice President/Committee Review